wasserth/TotalSegmentator/README.md

 ### Other
-TotalSegmentator (starting in v1.5.4) sends anonymous usage statistics to help us improve it further.
+TotalSegmentator sends anonymous usage statistics to help us improve it further.
 You can deactivate it by setting `send_usage_stats` to `false` in `~/.totalsegmentator/config.json`.

 ### Reference